juju/docs/src/en/tutorial-microk8s.md

 ## Adding storage

 One of the benefits of using MicroK8s is that we get dynamically provisioned storage out of the box.
-Below we have Juju create two storage pools, one for operator storage and one for charm storage:
+Below we create two storage pools, one for operator storage and one for charm storage:

 ```bash
 juju create-storage-pool operator-storage kubernetes storage-class=microk8s-hostpath